PDC-support/hpc-intro-retired/_episodes/01-linux.md

 ls -lA ../../directory2
 ```

-Special notations and expansions in BASH, can be used with any command:
+Special notations and expansions in bash, can be used with any command:

 ```bash
 ./, ../, ~, *, ?, [], [!], {abc,xyz}, {1..10}